-Prior to that, he is probably best known as the co-founder of The Big Chill, and originator of the 'boutique' festival experience.
-The event quickly attracted a large number of very loyal followers, building to a peak in 2005 of 35, 000.
-Pete gave early exposure to such names as Lily Allen, Goldfrapp, Amy Winehouse, Gotan Project, Mr Scruff, Röyksopp, Zero 7 and Lemon Jelly.
-After establishing itself as one of the top half dozen UK festivals, Pete was included in Time Out’s Top 100 ‘movers and shakers’ alongside the likes of Ricky Gervais, Gordon Ramsay, Madonna, Brian Paddick, Ken Livingstone and Tony Blair.
+Much of my early millennium energy went into starting up The Big Chill, as co-founder and originator of what some people now recognise as the original 'boutique' festival experience.
+I was actively involved between 1994 and 2007 as the event began to attract a large number of loyal followers by word-of-mouth , building to a peak size of 35, 000 in 2005.
+On that journey, I gave early exposure to such names as Amy Winehouse, Gotan Project, Mr Scruff, Norman Jay, The Ukulele Orchestra of GB, Jon Hopkins, Max Richter, Cinematic Orchestra, Bonobo, Calvin Singh, Röyksopp, Zero 7, Lily Allen, Goldfrapp and Lemon Jelly.
+After establishing itself as one of the top half dozen UK festivals, I was chuffed and somewhat surprised to be included in Time Out’s Top 100 ‘movers and shakers’ alongside the likes of Ricky Gervais, Gordon Ramsay, Madonna, Brian Paddick, Ken Livingstone and Tony Blair.

-In the mid 80s Lawrence was recognised as a respected tastemaker with an unconventional flair when he discovered and spontaneously recorded US folk singer Michelle Shocked on a walkman around a Texas campfire for his fledgling Cooking Vinyl label.
+In the mid 80s my focus was more as a respected tastemaker with an unconventional flair after a synchronistic experience on my first US trip (1986) when I 'discovered' and spontaneously recorded US folk singer Michelle Shocked on a walkman around a Texas campfire for my fledgling Cooking Vinyl label.
 The resulting album ‘The Texas Campfire Tapes’, with its £1 ‘field recording’ budget, went on to top the independent album charts in 1987 and establish the label at the forefront of the world and roots music scenes.

-Pete resigned as a shareholder and director of The Big Chill in early 2008, moving to the village of Braunston in Northamptonshire and has principally spent his time developing a blueprint for a social network, Campfire Convention, an evolutionary platform for creative thinkers, funded and shaped by its own members, which also stages events with community focus, the most recent of which has been Campout.
+After a predictable ethos vs commercialism tussle, I resigned as a shareholder and director of The Big Chill in early 2008, moving to the village of Braunston in Northamptonshire and principally spent my time thereafter developing a blueprint for a social network, Campfire Convention.
+The prototype was an evolutionary platform for creative thinkers, funded and shaped by its own members, which now also stages events with community focus, the most recent of which has been our Campout series.